Kingsford-Group/ribodeblur/README.md

 The final output of this step is an alignment file ends with `_transcript_Aligned.out.bam` under directory `STAR_ALIGN_DIR`.

 ### Step 3: deblur ribosome profiles and output A-site profiles
+The final step of `ribodeblur` is the _deblur_ step, where the read alignments are processed and grouped by read length for each transcript, and only profiles with high coverage (>50% non-zero loci) are kept.
+Then for each read length, a _blur vector_ is learned from a meta-profile combining all transcripts, and each transcript profile are _deblurred_ independently.
+Lastly, the deblurred profiles from different read length are merged together to get a final ribosome A-site profile.

 To generate A-site profiles, run:
 ```
 python deblur_pipeline.py -r TRANSCRIPTOME.FA -b ALIGN.BAM -o OUTPUT_PREFIX